JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

   // A fixed-size array to move the data from registers into std::array<float, AVX_FLOAT_COUNT> outStore;

-  // Inner loop vectorization
   for (auto i = 0u; i < input.outputLength; ++i) {
     // Set a SIMD register to all zeros;
     // we will use it as an accumulator auto outChunk = _mm256_setzero_ps();

+    // Note the increment
     for (auto j = 0u; j < input.filterLength; j += AVX_FLOAT_COUNT) {
       // Load the unaligned input signal data into a SIMD register auto xChunk = _mm256_loadu_ps(x + i + j);
-      // Load the unaligned reversed filter coefficients into a SIMD register auto cChunk = _mm256_loadu_ps(c + j);
+      // Load the unaligned reversed filter coefficients
+      // into a SIMD register
+      auto cChunk = _mm256_loadu_ps(c + j);

-      // Multiply both above registers element-wise
+      // Multiply the both registers element-wise
       auto temp = _mm256_mul_ps(xChunk, cChunk);

       // Element-wise add to the accumulator
       outChunk = _mm256_add_ps(outChunk, temp);
     }

-    // Transfer the contents of the accumulator the array _mm256_storeu_ps(outStore.data(), outChunk);
+    // Transfer the contents of the accumulator
+    // to the output array
+    _mm256_storeu_ps(outStore.data(), outChunk);

     // Sum the partial sums in the accumulator and assign to the output